 Event technology company Eventcombo announced a $1 million Seed+ funding round backed by individuals from Hudson Ventures, Sheets Smith Wealth Management, and Om Investment Partners, along with angel investors from Amazon, Microsoft, and Oracle.
 The distributed company plans to increase its headcount globally.
 It will focus on creating a metaverse platform where organizations can create their venues and configure events with an integrated NFT marketplace.
 Also part of the plans is a Series A round of funding and a further expansion into the US as well as what the company calls untapped frontier markets.

 March 1, 2022

 Trade show giant Freeman has formed a strategic partnership with virtual events platform Hubilo to offer clients a “turn-key digital event component”.
 The partnership adds new options for Freeman’s clients looking to service an online audience and opens up opportunities for Hubilo to collaborate with a recognized leader in in-person experiences.

 February 8, 2022

-Airmeet announced a new round of funding was backed by new investors Prosus Ventures, Sistema Asia Fund, RingCentral Ventures, KDDI Open Innovation Fund, DG Daiwa Ventures and Nexxus Global who participated alongside existing investors Sequoia Capital India and Accel India.
-Airmeet shared impressive numbers with this announcement including 120,000+ event organizers on the platform streaming 150 million minutes of event video to date airtime.
-Airmeet boasts growth of 30% month on month scaling its annual recurring revenue 24 times since its Series A investment round in September 2020.
+Airmeet announced a new round of funding backed by new investors Prosus Ventures, Sistema Asia Fund, RingCentral Ventures, KDDI Open Innovation Fund, DG Daiwa Ventures and Nexxus Global who participated alongside existing investors Sequoia Capital India and Accel India.
+Airmeet shared impressive numbers with this announcement, including 120,000+ event organizers on the platform streaming 150 million minutes of event video to date airtime.
+Airmeet boasts growth of 30% month on month, scaling its annual recurring revenue 24 times since its Series A investment round in September 2020.
 Indian media platform Entracker published a speculative report in November 2021 that Airmeet was looking for investment and that the company valuation was now over $150 million, up from $50 million 14 months prior.